Offirmo/offirmo-monorepo/stack--current/0-meta/build-tools/scripts/README.md

 Basic scripts

+if possible:
-if possible, should not use any packages, or should not use monorepo packages (to avoid deps loops)
+- should not use any deps
+- should not use monorepo packages (to avoid deps loops)